awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.03.md

        print(json.dumps(response, indent=4, cls=DecimalEncoder))
    ```

-1. To run the program, type the following command:
+1. To run the program, type the following command.

    `python MoviesItemOps06.py`

-   The program should fail with the following message:
+   The program should fail with the following message.

    `The conditional request failed`

-   This is because the rating for this particular move is greater than 5\.
+   The program fails because the rating for this particular move is greater than 5\.

-1. Modify the program to remove the condition in `table.delete_item`:
+1. Modify the program to remove the condition in `table.delete_item`.

    ```
    response = table.delete_item(